What Science Says About Exercise And Depression

 • Increased energy levels, especially in people who have less motivation

-A growing number of studies suggest that even exercise may help you manage symptoms of even moderate to severe depressive disorders.
-To take advantage of these benefits, consider developing an exercise program that you enjoy and can easily incorporate into your life.
+Many studies suggest that exercise may help you manage symptoms of moderate to severe depressive disorders.
+To take advantage of these benefits, consider developing an exercise program you enjoy and can easily incorporate into your life.

-Research shows that exercise may be more effective for depression when it’s enjoyable for the participant.
-You can participate in forms of exercise based around things that you already like to do.
-If you love being in nature, consider hiking, mountain biking, or even gardening.
-If you like team activities, there are often local sports leagues available for many different age groups.
+Research shows that exercise may be more effective for depression when it's enjoyable for the participant.
+You can participate in exercise based on activities you already like to do.
+If you love being in nature, consider hiking, mountain biking, or gardening.
+If you like team activities, local sports leagues may be available for many age groups and sports types.

-It can also help to create exercise goals are that are achievable so that you are less likely to be discouraged or disappointed in your progress.
-For example, if you’ve just started running, consider setting a goal of completing two or three miles a week, then slowly increasing your weekly mileage over time.
+It can also help to create achievable exercise goals so that you are less likely to be discouraged or disappointed in your progress.
+For example, if you've just started running, consider setting a goal of completing two or three miles a week, then slowly increasing your weekly mileage over time.

 Psychotherapy and medication are the standard forms of treatment for depressive disorders.
-Therapy is a proven way of addressing the sources of depression and developing tools that can help the individual manage their symptoms.
+Therapy is a proven way of addressing the sources of depression and developing tools to help individuals manage their symptoms.
 A therapist can teach you techniques and coping skills to ease depression.
-They can also help you determine what lifestyle changes—such as regular exercise—will be beneficial for your mood.
+They can also help you determine what lifestyle changes—such as regular exercise—will benefit your mood.

 Common medications for depression include selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), monoamine oxidase inhibitors (MAOIs), and tricyclic antidepressants.
-Always consult with a healthcare professional before starting or stopping any medication.
+Consult a healthcare professional before starting or stopping any medication.

 An increasingly large number of studies show that online therapy can help individuals manage symptoms of depressive disorders.
-For example, a study on the efficacy of online therapy for depression found that treatment improved symptoms, while also enhancing measures like overall quality of life and self-esteem.
-Researchers noted that online therapy can help bridge the treatment gap that exists due to various barriers, such as geographical limitations, loss of motivation, and perceived stigma.
+For example, a study on the efficacy of online therapy for depression found that treatment improved symptoms while enhancing measures like overall quality of life and self-esteem.
+Researchers noted that online therapy can help bridge the treatment gap due to various barriers, including geographical limitations, loss of motivation, and perceived stigma.

-If you’d like comprehensive, accessible mental health care, consider reaching out to a professional through an online therapy platform like BetterHelp.
-Online therapy allows you to participate in treatment remotely, through video call, voice call, or in-app messaging, which can be helpful if motivation has become elusive because of depression.
-You can also reach out to your online therapist anytime, day or night; if you want to clarify a point made during your session or have a question about depression, you can send them a message, and they’ll respond when they’re able.
+Online therapy allows you to participate in treatment remotely, through video calls, voice calls, or in-app messaging, which can be helpful if motivation has become elusive because of depression.
+You can also reach out to your online therapist anytime if you want to clarify a point made during your session or have a question about depression.

 Takeaway